Frequently Asked Questions

 No. Your existing library — all files, prompts, tags, and notes — stays completely intact.
 The only thing that changes is that saving new items is paused until you activate a license.

-Almost none.
-GenCatalog runs entirely on your local machine.
-Your media files, prompts, tags, and catalog data never leave your computer.
+Your library stays local.
+GenCatalog keeps your media files, prompts, tags, notes, and catalog data on your computer.

-The only external communication is license key validation with Lemon Squeezy (our payment processor), which sends only your license key identifier — never your media, prompts, or personal data.
+License validation with Lemon Squeezy sends only your license key identifier — never your media, prompts, tags, notes, filenames, source URLs, file paths, thumbnails, hashes, item IDs, or catalog content.

 Yes — browsing your catalog, searching, tagging, and organizing all work completely offline.
-The only things that require internet are: saving new content from Grok Imagine/Higgsfield/Midjourney/Digen (since those platforms require internet), and periodic license revalidation (approximately every 7 days, with a 30-day offline grace period).
+The only things that require internet are: saving new content from Grok Imagine, Arcana Labs, Gemini, GPT Image, Rogue Studio, Higgsfield, Midjourney, Digen, or Venice.ai (since those platforms require internet), and periodic license revalidation (approximately every 7 days, with a 30-day offline grace period).